 - They are specifically designed for food crops such as tomatoes and potatoes but can be adapted for other plants too.

-- Small amount of space required as they hang from a hook so no floor space is needed.
+- Only a small amount of space is required as they hang from a hook so no floor space is needed.

 - They are usually ornamental and attractive.

-- Because the soil system is open on the sides on a hanging planter, it can warm much quicker than with plants grown in the ground.
+- Because the soil system is open on the sides of a hanging planter, it can warm up much faster than with plants grown in the ground.
 A useful feature in cold climates.

 - Less likely for weeds to grow and easy to mulch.

-- Less likelihood of disease problem as there is better air circulation around the plants when hanging.
+- Less likelihood of disease problems as there is better air circulation around the plants when hanging.

 - The size of the bag has to be relatively small so it is light enough to carry and hang so the root system is smaller than a tomato plant grown in the ground.
 Smaller determinate varieties of tomatoes for example need to be selected rather than large ones that won’t grow well in these conditions.